 In addition to a fine, a minor convicted or placed on deferred disposition for possessing, consuming, purchasing or attempting to purchase alcohol, misrepresentation of age by a minor, or public intoxication (under age 21) must perform community service.
 The community service must be related to education about or prevention of misuse of alcohol or drugs, as applicable.
 If the conviction is for a first-time offense, the minor must perform between eight and 12 hours of community service.
 For a subsequent offense, the minor must perform between 20 and 40 hours of community service.
 Sec.
 106.071(d), A.B.C.
-Community service must be related to the prevention of misuse of alcohol if those programs are available in the community where the court is located.
+Community service must be related to education about or prevention of misuse of alcohol or drugs, as applicable, if those programs are available in the community where the court is located.
 If there are no programs available, the court may order community service that it considers appropriate for rehabilitative purposes.
 Sec.
 106.071(e), A.B.C.

 c.
-Alcohol Awareness, Drug Education, and Drug and Alcohol Driving Awareness Programs
+Alcohol Awareness and Substance Misuse Education Programs

 In addition to a fine and community service, upon conviction a minor must generally complete a class.
-The court must require a minor convicted for the first time of possessing, consuming, purchasing or attempting to purchase alcohol, misrepresentation of age, or public intoxication (under age 21) to attend the alcohol awareness program, drug education program, or a drug and alcohol driving awareness program (DADAP).
+The court must require a minor convicted for the first time of possessing, consuming, purchasing or attempting to purchase alcohol, misrepresentation of age, or public intoxication (under age 21) to successfully complete an alcohol awareness program or a substance misuse education program.
 Section 106.115, A.B.C.
-For a subsequent offense, the court has the discretion whether to require participation in an alcohol awareness program, drug education program, or drug and alcohol driving awareness program.
+For a subsequent offense, the court has the discretion whether to require successfully completion of an alcohol awareness program or a substance misuse education program.
 If a defendant does not complete a program, Sec.
 106.115(d)(2), A.B.C. provides that the court may order the defendant's parent, conservator, or guardian to refrain from doing anything that would increase the likelihood that the minor will complete the alcohol awareness program.
-(Note, the statutory authority for DADAP is set to be repealed, effective June 1, 2023).